Last Updated on April 12, 2026

 I noticed a couple enjoying a casual drink at a pleasant outdoor seat.
 This kind of relaxed, “grab a drink and unwind” style is another great way to spend time at DisneySea.

-After some time had passed, I visited the Teddy Roosevelt Lounge again, and this time, I managed to get in.
+After some time had passed, I returned to the American Waterfront and visited the Teddy Roosevelt Lounge again, and this time, I managed to get in.
 I was seated at the counter.
 It was the perfect spot for a solo traveler, as I could relax and soak in the atmosphere of the lounge.
 The bar counter was glowing with a beautiful golden light.
 The tables were polished to a mirror-like shine, reflecting the warm glow and making the entire space feel even more radiant.

 Since I don’t drink alcohol, I ordered a non-alcoholic cocktail.
 At the time, they offered a special menu inspired by the seven theme ports.
 The non-alcoholic options were “Arabian Coast” and “Mermaid Lagoon.